CommonsAndCode/website/content/en/about-us/transparency.md

 Year of Foundation: 2025

-## Complete statutes and information about the goals of our organization
+## Complete statutes and information about the goals of our organisation

 {{< button href="/en/about-us/statutes/" target="_self" >}}
 Statutes and Resolutions